talkable/talkable-docs/source/advanced_features/events.rst

 .. note::

    All recurring subscription purchases should be passed to Talkable as well, to ensure data integrity.
-In case such recurring transactions happen from the backend, follow the
+If recurring transactions occur on the backend, follow the
    |br|
    :ref:`Origin API <api_v2/origins>` (see “Create an event” section).

+.. _advanced_features/events/available_properties:

 Available properties
 ~~~~~~~~~~~~~~~~~~~~